mirko06854/ReservationSystemMirko/README.md

 ---

-### Explaination of warnings that a waiter may encounter while using the app:
+### Explanation of warnings that a waiter may encounter while using the app: